Being in the restaurant business can be very rewarding but can also be somewhat stressful.

 It is also a good idea to post photos of any internal changes you are making to your premises to keep people talking and to generate lots of local interest.

-If you are able to do so, have signage erected outside your premises as soon as you can displaying some form of ‘Coming Soon’ type banner.
+If you can do so, have signage erected outside your premises as soon as you can displaying some form of ‘Coming Soon’ type banner.
 This is even more beneficial if your restaurant is located in an area with lots of footfall or traffic.